The Sopranos: Cast and characters

-Both Livia and Janice are scheming, treacherous, shrewd manipulators with major-yet-unaddressed psychological issues of their own.
-The single-mindedly ambitious Uncle Junior is chronically frustrated by having not been made boss of the DiMeo family, despite old-school mob traditions entitling him to the position by seniority.
-He feels his authority is perpetually undermined by Tony's greater influence in the organization, and barely contains his seething jealousy at having to watch both his younger brother (Tony's father) and now Tony leapfrog him in the organization.
-As their professional tensions escalate, Uncle Junior employs increasingly desperate, behind-the-scenes measures to solve his problems with Tony, who still idolizes his uncle, and wants to retain Junior's affection and approval.
+Both Livia and Janice are scheming, treacherous, shrewd manipulators with major unaddressed psychological issues of their own.
+Uncle Junior is ambitious, and he is chronically frustrated that he is not boss of the family, despite being entitled to the position by old-school mob traditions regarding seniority.
+He feels his authority is perpetually undermined by Tony's greater influence in the organization and barely contains his seething jealousy at having to watch both his younger brother (Tony's father) and now Tony leapfrog him in the organization.
+As their tensions escalate, Uncle Junior employs increasingly desperate behind-the-scenes measures to solve his problems with Tony, who still idolizes his uncle and wants to retain Junior's affection and approval.

 Uncle Junior and Christopher are fixtures in Tony's real family, as well as his crime family, so their actions in one realm often create further conflicts in the other.
-Christopher, an entitled, insecure DiMeo associate who is as ambitious as he is insubordinate and incompetent, is also a chronic substance abuser.
-Tony Blundetto is a well-respected DiMeo family soldier who returns after completing a lengthy prison sentence; he leaves prison committed to "going straight" (to Tony's dismay), but also has an intense violent streak.
+Christopher, an entitled, insecure associate who is as ambitious as he is insubordinate and incompetent, is also a chronic substance abuser.
+His maternal cousin Tony Blundetto (Steve Buscemi) is a well-respected DiMeo family soldier who returns after completing a lengthy prison sentence; he leaves prison committed to "going straight" (to Tony's dismay), but also has an intense violent streak.

-Those in Tony's closest circle within the DiMeo crime family include Silvio Dante (Steven Van Zandt).
-Silvio is Tony's consigliere and best friend.
-He runs the family's strip club headquarters, and other businesses.
-Paulie "Walnuts" Gualtieri (Tony Sirico), a tough, short-tempered, aging soldier who is fiercely loyal to Tony and Salvatore "Big Pussy" Bonpensiero (Vincent Pastore), a veteran gangster who runs an automotive body shop.
+Those in Tony's closest circle within the crime family include Silvio Dante (Steven Van Zandt), Tony's consigliere and best friend who runs the family's strip club headquarters and other businesses, Paulie "Walnuts" Gualtieri (Tony Sirico), a tough, short-tempered, aging soldier who is fiercely loyal to Tony, and Salvatore "Big Pussy" Bonpensiero (Vincent Pastore), a veteran gangster who runs an automotive body shop.
 Paulie "Walnuts" and "Big Pussy" (often called just "Pussy") have worked with Tony and his father.
-Also in Tony's criminal organization are: Patsy Parisi (Dan Grimaldi), and Furio Giunta (Federico Castelluccio).
-Patsy is a soft-spoken soldier with a head for figures; Furio, an Italian national who joins the family later in the series, serves as Tony's violent enforcer and bodyguard.
+Also in Tony's criminal organization are Patsy Parisi (Dan Grimaldi), a soft-spoken soldier with a head for figures, and Furio Giunta (Federico Castelluccio), an Italian national who joins the family later in the series, who serves as Tony's enforcer and bodyguard.

-Other significant characters in the DiMeo family include Bobby "Bacala" Baccalieri (Steven R. Schirripa); Richie Aprile (David Proval); Ralph Cifaretto (Joe Pantoliano); Eugene Pontecorvo (Robert Funaro); and Vito Spatafore (Joseph R. Gannascoli).
+Other significant characters in the crime family include Bobby "Bacala" Baccalieri (Steven R. Schirripa); Richie Aprile (David Proval); Ralph Cifaretto (Joe Pantoliano); Eugene Pontecorvo (Robert Funaro); and Vito Spatafore (Joseph R. Gannascoli).
 Bobby is a subordinate of Uncle Junior's whom Tony initially bullies, but later accepts into his inner circle.
-Ralph is a clever, ambitious top-earner; but his arrogant, obnoxious, disrespectful, and unpredictably violent tendencies turn Tony resentful.
-Richie Aprile is released from prison in season 2, and quickly makes waves.
+Ralph is a clever, ambitious 'top-earner', but his arrogant, obnoxious, disrespectful, and unpredictably violent tendencies turn Tony resentful.
+Richie Aprile is released from prison in season 2 and quickly makes waves.
 Pontecorvo is a young soldier who becomes a "made" man alongside Christopher.
-Spatafore works his way up through the ranks to become top earner of the Aprile crew but is secretly gay.
+Vito Spatafore works his way up through the ranks to become top earner of the Aprile crew but is secretly gay.